MoTechnicalities/esp32-matter-toilet-flusher/README.md

 ![image](https://github.com/MoTechnicalities/esp32-matter-toilet-flusher/assets/68468472/0c25c598-983b-45c8-b5d7-26047e2a724a)
 ![image](https://github.com/MoTechnicalities/esp32-matter-toilet-flusher/assets/68468472/8f62bbc7-c20e-4726-8e97-d4e22ab0b084)

   <b>Notice:</b> Affeliate links may be provided for the products used to create this project.
 Please consider using them when available if you decide to purchase the items.
-Using the links will help me to continue providing great content at no caust to you.
+Using the links will help me to continue providing helpful content at no caust to you.
 ## Table of Contents

 [Features](https://github.com/MoTechnicalities/esp32-matter-toilet-flusher/tree/main#table-of-contents)